 What Else Can Labradors Hunt?

 While Labradors are best known as bird hunters, particularly of waterfowl, but the versatile Labrador can hunt just about anything.
-You can train your Labrador to track dear, hogs, squirrels, and much more.
+You can train your Labrador to track deer, hogs, squirrels, and much more.

 How do Labradors Hunt?

 Labradors are retrievers, so their hunting style is based on tracking game and bringing it back.
 There are three primary components to a Lab’s hunting:

 - Tracking.
 Labradors can be trained to follow just about any scent.
 In fact, their floppy ears are a result of selective breeding to accomplish just that.
 By keeping your Labrador on a lead and putting them on the scent, you can follow them within shooting distance of your target without alerting the game.
 Unlike hound dogs, which bay to lead the hunter to game or drive game out to the hunter, Labradors tend to be very quiet on the trail.

 - Flushing.
 Most of the birds sought when hunting tend to hide in tall, grassy areas that are often marshy.
 Labs are used to track them down, and when given the signal “flush” or scare them into flight.
 This gives hunters a clear shot in the air.

 - Retrieving.
 If a Labrador can pick it up and bring it back, they will.
 Labradors can be trained to follow a blood trail to track down and bring back wounded game and they can also mark where birds have fallen out of the sky and retrieve them.
 If a Lab can’t pick up the prey animal, they typically wait with it for the hunter.